Skip to main content

 Relative Energy Deficiency in Sport a Unifying Concept

-RED-S is defined by (LEA), a state where dietary energy intake is insufficient to support the energy expenditure required for health, daily function, and the demands of training.
+RED-S is defined by low energy availability (LEA), a state where dietary energy intake is insufficient to support the energy expenditure required for health, daily function, and the demands of training.
 This energy deficit is the primary stressor that triggers the cascade of HPA axis activation and subsequent HPG and HPT axis suppression.

 LEA can be intentional, through restrictive dieting, or unintentional, where an individual simply fails to appreciate the immense energy demands of their training schedule.
 Regardless of intent, the physiological outcome is the same.
 The body perceives a state of energy bankruptcy and begins to shut down non-essential services to conserve resources.
 The hormonal consequences are just one aspect of RED-S. The condition has far-reaching implications.